Algorithmic-Personalization/server/DEVELOPMENT.md

 Where `:code` is the unique code identifying the participant you want to update, and with the usual API token in the `authorization` header.

+### Update the participants by CSV

+You can upload a new list of participants through the UI (or API), it will update pre-existing participants and create the new ones.
+The upload supports the same 4 fields as the API call to create a participant, namely `code`, `arm`, `phase` and `isPaid`.

 ### Get the Participants Report

 Always using an API token in the `authorization` header, you can get the participants report by sending a `GET` request to `https://personalization-server.csail.mit.edu/api/participants-report`.